azizkhanp/interview-questions/README.md

   - RUN: To run any command
 which instruction the docker image will take if we use both ENTRYPOINT and CMD in DockerFile
-   - It takes only the last instruction(ENTRYPOINT or CMD) which mentioned in DockerFile How to mount Dir to container
+   - It takes only the last instruction(ENTRYPOINT or CMD) which mentioned in DockerFile How to mount Dir to the container

 # k8s